Computer-PsiPhi/CIS30A_WINTER24_Nguyen/CIS30A_PROJECT/README.md

 ## Project Structure

 The project consists of the following files:
-- `main.py`: Contains the main function to drive the program.
+- `main.py`: Contains the main function which drives the program.
 - `shoppingcart.py`: Defines the `ShoppingCart` class for managing items in the cart.
-- `utilities.py`: Contains utility functions used throughout the project, including menu display, input validation, and receipt generation.
+- `utilities.py`: Contains utility functions used throughout the project, including menu display, input validation, and receipt generator.
-- `person.py`: Defines the `Person` class, which represents a generic person with attributes such as complete name, addreess, and contact information.
+- `person.py`: Defines the `Person` class, which represents a person with attributes such as complete name, addreess, and contact information.
 - `customer.py`: Defines the `Customer` class, which inherits from the `Person` class and represents a customer with additional attributes like customer number and their
 -  `unique invoice number.